brianhsu/Live2DForScala/README.md

 ### 7. Use release-tool

-[warning]Only linux, windows runs need to change the command.
+[warning]Only linux, windows runs need to change the command, but we give example /doc/win-pkg-example.txt

 Type the following command in SBT console to run the release-tool.